When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 The Growing Trend of Multilingualism Icon

-But a lot of the language diversity in the U.S. is by choice instead of necessity.
+However, much of the language diversity in the U.S. comes from choice rather than necessity.

 Making Progress

-But we’re still far behind many other countries where bilingualism is much more common.
-In Switzerland, approximately 42 percent of the residents speak two or more languages every day.
+We still trail behind other countries where bilingualism is standard.
+In Switzerland, for example, approximately 42 percent of residents speak two or more languages daily.

 Benefits of Being Bilingual